 Wood Pressed Black Sesame Oil

-- The wood-pressing method ensures that all the nutrients and the rich flavour of sesame seeds are retained
+- Wood-pressing method ensures that all the nutrients and the rich flavor of sesame seeds is retained

 - Rich in vitamin E which helps in keeping your skin strong and supple

 100% natural, unprocessed, cold-pressed, chemical-free and healthy.

 100% pure, vegan, preservative-free and gluten-free, also a perfect oil for Oil Pulling.

 Sesame oil is one of the base products in over 90% Ayurvedic oil treatments.
 Sesame seed is a storehouse of many nutrients and a symbol of prosperity and health in ancient folklore.
 Its greatest benefit is in balancing Vata.
 It has a warming property, grows in a dry climate and in turn, is beneficial when dry quality is in excess.

 It is known to enter the skin deeply carrying its nourishing and soothing properties.
 It is also a rich source of vitamin E (an antioxidant) and other nutrients like zinc, copper, magnesium, calcium, iron and Vitamin B-6.
 These properties provide nourishment, protection and detoxify damaged skin and hair.
 The high concentration of omega-6 leads to good moisturizing properties.

 - Apply warm sesame oil directly onto your hair.

 - Mix in equal parts with neem oil to reap more benefits.